Donald Trump Jr’s Day Trip Causes Uproar

 “We’re going to treat you well,” said President-elect Trump to the residents of Greenland.
 However, he did not rule out the possibility of using military force or economic pressure to acquire the territory, citing national security interests.
 Trump further suggested imposing “very high level” tariffs on Denmark if they resist negotiations regarding Greenland’s status.

 Greenland’s government has categorically rejected any suggestion of U.S. acquisition.
-Aaja Chemnitz, a member of Greenland’s parliament, said that Greenland is not “MAGA” and that “the majority of the population finds the US interest in the island quite scary and uncomfortable.”
+Aaja Chemnitz, a member of Greenland’s parliament, said that Greenland is not “MAGA” and that “the majority of the population finds the U.S. interest in the island quite scary and uncomfortable.”

-Mette Frederiksen, the Prime Minister of Denmark, referred to Trump’s proposal as “absurd” and emphasised that “Greenland is not for sale.”
+Mette Frederiksen, the Prime Minister of Denmark, referred to Trump’s proposal as “absurd” and emphasized that “Greenland is not for sale.”
 The Danish government has since highlighted Greenland in the country’s coat of arms, signifying its importance within the Danish kingdom.

 Múte Egede, Prime Minister of Greenland, has highlighted the territory’s strive for independence from Denmark, expressing their aspiration to “remove the shackles of colonialism.”
 This independence movement has seen considerable momentum, although the citizens are divided over the timing and economic repercussions.